📋 Understanding Pest Infestation Rights in California

 🏠 Landlord Responsibility

 Under California law, landlords are generally responsible for pest infestations unless the tenant caused the problem through their own negligence or lack of cleanliness.
-For bed bugs specifically, Civil Code 1942.5 creates a presumption of landlord responsibility in multi-unit buildings.
+For bed bugs specifically, Civil Code sections 1954.600-1954.605 impose specific landlord duties (written disclosure, no-rent-when-known-infested, common-area notification, treatment notice).
 Landlords must: respond promptly to pest complaints, hire licensed pest control professionals, provide multiple treatments if necessary, and address entry points and structural issues.

 👤 Tenant Responsibility